-The Servicemembers Civil Relief Act of 2003 (SCRA), formerly known as the Soldiers' and Sailors' Civil Relief Act of 1940 (SSCRA), is a federal law that provides protections for military members as they enter active duty.
+The Servicemembers Civil Relief Act of 2003 (SCRA), formerly known as the Soldiers' and Sailors' Civil Relief Act of 1940 (SSCRA), is a federal law that provides protections for qualifying military members as they enter active duty.
 It covers issues such as rental agreements, security deposits, prepaid rent, eviction, installment contracts, interest rates, mortgage foreclosure, civil judicial proceedings, automobile leases, insurance, and income tax payments.

 Housing-related protections commonly associated with SCRA